hoshiyuki-tamako/atelier_online_data_unpack/development.md

     10020002,
     10310002
   ],
-  "iEnemyIDList": [  // note that this notes doesn't show all real items that can spawn, for real full list use SpawnList_*.txt
+  "iEnemyIDList": [  // note that this notes doesn't show all real enemy that can spawn, for real full list use SpawnList_*.txt
     3101, // relationship to enemy.DF
     201,
     301,